datatrail-jhu/07_dataviz/manuscript/03_customization.md

 ### DataCamp:  Data Visualization with gpplot2 (Part 2)

 {case-sensitive: false}
 ?
-To get more practice with `ggplot2` plot generation go to the course [ Data Visualization with gpplot2 (Part 2)](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2) on DataCamp.
+To get more practice with `ggplot2` plot generation and customication go to the course [ Data Visualization with gpplot2 (Part 2)](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2) on DataCamp.
 Login and complete the second and third chapters of the course.

 - Coordinates and Facets
 - Themes

-Once you've completed the these two chapters, type "completed" in the box below.

-*Note*: This requires a DataCamp login, which costs money.
-As an exercise, this is not required to pass the course but it *will* help you get a better grasp on the concepts covered in these lessons.

-*Reminder*: Videos in DataCamp are essential to understanding the material.
-It's best not to skip over these videos!

-! completed

-{/exercise}

-{exercise, id: exercise_03_case_study}

-### DataCamp:  Exploratory Data Analysis in R: Case Study

-{case-sensitive: false}
-?
-To get more practice with data wrangling and `ggplot2` plot generation go to the Data Camp course [Exploratory Data Analysis in R: Case Study](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study).
-Login and complete the first and second chapters of the course.

-- Data cleaning and summarizing with dplyr
-- Data visualization with ggplot2

 Once you've completed the these two chapters, type "completed" in the box below.